gchq/stroom-docs/install-guide/Stroom-7-Proxy-Installation.md

 - 443
 - 80

-For example on a RHEL/CentOS server using `firewalld` the commands would be:
+For example on a RHEL/CentOS server using `firewalld` the commands would be as *root* user:

 firewall-cmd --zone=public --permanent --add-port=3307/tcp
 firewall-cmd --zone=public --permanent --add-port=8080/tcp